Q: What is CCRN certification?

 - Category C (Collaboration, Systems Thinking) examples include communication skills, teamwork, healthy work environments, AACN Synergy Model for Patient Care, redesigning hospital care, disaster/emergency planning, developing policies or procedures, committees, management, leadership, risk management, community resources, case management, membership in AACN and/or in other professional nursing organizations.

-For more about Synergy CERP categories, refer to the Renewal by Synergy CERPs Brochure.
+For more information, Synergy CERP categories, refer to the Renewal by Synergy CERPs Brochure for your specific certification.

-Q: Can I maintain my CCRN if I leave direct care or retire from nursing?
+Q: Can I still maintain my CCRN credential if I take a break or retire from nursing?

-A: If you are no longer eligible for active CCRN status, you may be eligible for CCRN-K renewal.
-Other renewal options include Inactive status, Alumnus status and Retired status; more details about these options can be found in the CCRN Renewal Handbook.
+A: If you are no longer eligible for active CCRN certification, you may be eligible for other status options such as Inactive, Alumnus or Retired.

-Q: Do orientation hours count toward the hours needed for CCRN eligibility?
+Q: Do orientation hours count toward the hours needed for CCRN eligibility via the Direct Care Pathway?

-A: Hours that count toward CCRN eligibility are those hours during which one is assigned as the primary nurse for a group of acutely/critically ill patients.
+A: Hours that count toward CCRN – Direct Care certification are those hours during which one is assigned as the primary nurse for a group of acutely/critically ill patients.
 If the nurse is following or shadowing another nurse who is the one with the patient assignment, those hours would not count.

 If the nurse has demonstrated the necessary knowledge and clinical competency to be assigned a group of patients as their primary nurse of record — even during a period of orientation — those hours may be counted.

-For example, staff orientation for a critical care unit may last anywhere from 1 to 12 months — depending on the needs of the nurse.
+For example, staff orientation for a critical care unit may last anywhere from one to 12 months, depending on the needs of the nurse.
 While a nurse may still be categorized as an orientee, the staffing pattern may designate additional staff to mentor the new nurse while he or she functions as the primary caregiver.

-A: Eligible clinical practice hours for AACN Certification Corporation exams or certification renewal are those completed in U.S.-based or Canada-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice, as evidenced by Magnet® designation or Joint Commission International accreditation.
+A: Eligible practice hours for AACN Certification Corporation exams or certification renewal are those completed in U.S.- or Canada-based facilities or in facilities determined to be comparable to the U.S. standard of acute/critical care nursing practice as evidenced by Magnet Recognition Program® designation or Joint Commission International accreditation.